unaizk/coursera/README.md

 ### API Documentation
 The API documentation for the backend project is available in Postman.
 You can view the documentation [here](https://documenter.getpostman.com/view/29225438/2s9YXpWzAm).
 Please refer to this documentation for details on API endpoints and usage.

-Feel free to explore the project and provide feedback or contribute to its development.
-Thank you! 🚀